 Bedwetting is common for children, affecting more boys than girls.
-The condition occurs in 10% to 15% of children at the age of 5 years, 6% to 8% of children at the age of 8, and declines to 1% to 2% of children by the age of 15 years.
+The condition occurs in approximately 15% of children at the age of 5 years, 7% of children at the age of 8, and declines to 1% to 2% of children by the age of 15 years.
 It continues to affect 0.5% into adulthood.
 Although children develop bladder control at different rates, most boys can control their bladder during the day and night by the age of 6, and most girls by the age of 5.
 When a child who is old enough to have bladder control urinates accidentally while sleeping, it's called nocturnal enuresis.

 There are two main types of nocturnal enuresis: primary and secondary.
 The primary type is a condition where a child still wets the bed after age 5 or 6.
 It's often hereditary.
 The secondary type occurs when a child who had stopped bedwetting for at least six months starts again, often due to emotional stress or a medical condition.